-Co-author Dr. Marc Rodriguez Garcia, who is now head of research and development at Xampla, has begun studying how to replicate this regular self-assembly in other proteins.
-Proteins have a propensity for molecular self-organization and self-assembly, and plant proteins in particular are abundant and can be sustainably found as by-products of the food industry.
+Co-author Dr. Marc Rodríguez Garcia, who is now head of research and development at Xampla, has begun studying how to replicate this regular self-assembly in other proteins.
+Proteins have a propensity for molecular self-organization and self-assembly, and plant proteins in particular are abundant and can be sustainably sourced as by-products of the food industry.

 "Very little is known about the self-assembly of plant proteins, and it is exciting to know that by filling this knowledge gap we can find alternatives to plastic disposable, "he says Ayaka Kamada, the first author of the article.